 - Priority registration

-- Academic advisement
+- · Academic advisement

 - Communication with faculty concerning disability needs

 - Campus accessibility

 - Disabled campus parking

 - Sign Language interpreting services for students

 - Assistance with note-taking

 - Exam proctoring

-- Alternative media
+- Alternative format materials

-- Assistive technology
+- · Assistance in locating readers or tutors

 - Referral services, as well as other needs

-The Access Center is equipped with a TDD, Assistive Listening Devices, and other assistive technology to make Georgia Highlands College more accessible.
+The Access Center is equipped with a TDD, Assistive Listening Devices, and other assistive technology to make Floyd College more accessible.
 Some assistance is also given to students who may be experiencing temporary disabilities.